microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

 ZeRO Configurations
 ===================

-All the settings for DeepSpeed ZeRO are set with the :class:`DeepSpeedZeroConfig`.
-The dictionary provided under the ``zero`` entry of the main DeepSpeed configuration dict will be parsed and validated with this class.
-Sub-configurations for parameter offload and optimzer offload settings are parsed by :class:`DeepSpeedZeroOffloadParamConfig` and :class:`DeepSpeedZeroOffloadOptimizerConfig`.
-For more information on the DeepSpeed configuration, please see :ref:`deepspeed-configs`.
+All the settings for DeepSpeed ZeRO are set with the `DeepSpeedZeroConfig`_.
+The dictionary provided under the ``zero_optimization`` entry of the main DeepSpeed configuration dict will be parsed and validated with this class.
+Sub-configurations for parameter offload and optimzer offload settings are parsed by `DeepSpeedZeroOffloadParamConfig`_ and `DeepSpeedZeroOffloadOptimizerConfig`_.

+.. _DeepSpeedZeroConfig:
 .. autopydantic_model:: deepspeed.runtime.zero.config.DeepSpeedZeroConfig

+.. _DeepSpeedZeroOffloadParamConfig:
 .. autopydantic_model:: deepspeed.runtime.zero.config.DeepSpeedZeroOffloadParamConfig

+.. _DeepSpeedZeroOffloadOptimizerConfig:
 .. autopydantic_model:: deepspeed.runtime.zero.config.DeepSpeedZeroOffloadOptimizerConfig